ebullient/campaign-notes/gm-story/encounters/Circle of Thunder.md

 > Atop the hill is a ring of eight upright stone structures, each one consisting of two 10-foot-high vertical stone slabs spaced 5 feet apart and topped with a 3-foot-thick flat lintel stone.

-These uprights can be toppled by creatures with a combined Strength score of 80 or higher. -- the party + xanth can do this.
+Note: These uprights can be toppled by creatures with a combined Strength score of 80 or higher. -- the entire party + xanth can do this.

 > As you approach the hilltop, the movement begins to make sense: two humanoid figures are doing some kind of ceremonial dance around a carcass of some kind in the center of the henge.
-They are surrounded by a ring of smaller creatures, who are also dancing.
+They are surrounded by a ring of smaller twig-like creatures, who are also dancing.

-Flenz and Narux are performing a ritual to summon [Gorthok](compendium/statblocks/gorthok.md).
-Both of them are physically big.
+> Both of the dancing humanoids are physically big.
 Both wear the rotting heads of boars as masks.
 One has short silver hair, while the other has long auburn hair that is escaping a loose braid.
 They are both completely focused on what they are doing.

+Flenz and Narux are performing a ritual to summon Gorthok.
 Twelve twig blights guard Flenx and Narux while adding energy to the ritual with their own dancing.

 [Hilltop Encounter Sheet](#Hilltop\ Encounter\ Sheet)

+**DC 10 Perception** will find one of 3 *flimsy trapdoors hidden under grass and dirt*.
+If *Grizzlebear* approaches one, he instinctively avoids it.
+Others will notice that the ground is strangely springy there.

 ## Scout